 A hold will be placed on your student account, which prevents you from registering for classes, ordering transcripts, or conducting other business with the University.

-Typically, you should receive a resolution letter via email from your Student Conduct Officer within ten days of the meeting.
+Typically, you should receive a resolution letter via email from your Student Conduct Officer within ten business days of the meeting.
 The resolution letter will contain a brief summary of the meeting, the alleged violations for which you accepted responsibility, and the assigned sanctions.

 Yes.
-You can submit a written sanctions reduction request to the Office of Student Conduct within ten days of your receipt of the resolution letter.
+You can submit a written sanctions reduction request to the Office of Student Conduct within ten business days of your receipt of the resolution letter.

 If you feel that you are not responsible for one or more alleged violations and the allegations are not dismissed by the Student Conduct Officer, you may request a Student Conduct Review.
 You can make this request directly to your Student Conduct Officer at the conclusion of the meeting.

 The Board and University Representative will likely ask additional questions to gain a greater understanding of the incident.
 You will also have the opportunity to question other witnesses invited to participate at the Review.
 The Chair or Review Officer will conclude the Review by explaining the next steps in the process.

 After the Review, the Board or Review Officer will determine whether you are responsible for the alleged violations and if you are responsible, recommend fair and appropriate sanctions.
 The Board or Review Officer has five business days to submit a Student Conduct Review Report to your Student Conduct Officer, who will determine the final sanctions if you are found responsible.
 For Reviews involving a suspension or dismissal for a undergraduate student, the Council of Deans of Student Affairs will determine the sanctions.